-I can’t believe I am already saying it’s May.
-This year is flying!
-Tuesday marks the celebration of Cinco de Mayo, the fifth of May and I figured we might as well kick May off right with a fun Crafting with Kids! craft.
-Have you ever made Ojo de Dios?
+I figured we might as well kick May off right with a fun Crafting with Kids! craft.
+Have you ever made one of these?
 This craft is Mexican inspired and although we aren’t of Mexican descent we like to learn about all cultures around here.
 Ojo de Dios stands for Eye of God and the meaning behind this craft is that God’s eye is watching over you.

 Although this craft is traditionally made with yarn I didn’t have any yarn available but had tons of twine.
 I think they are pretty with the twine but I do recommend using pretty colorful yarn and use that term in my instructions.